How to Plant, Grow, and Care for Rhus Glabra

 When you’re looking for a landscape shrub with nice ornamental features, you should consider Rhus glabra, commonly known as smooth sumac.
 Interestingly, it has separate male and female flowers.
 These yellowish-green flowers bloom in the early summer, with the female flowers appearing smaller compared to the male flower.

-The fruits from female plants form into a drupe, and these reddish brown clusters contrast nicely with the dark green leaves.
+The fruits from female sumac form into drupes, and these reddish brown clusters contrast nicely with the dark green leaves.
 It also exhibits beautiful golden and red fall foliage that brings attention to any landscape.

 Rhus glabra is native to many wild areas and open woodlands across the Northeastern United States to the west and even north to southern Canada.
 This species isn’t affected by many disease problems, and it’s considered a medium-maintenance shrub that loves full sun and will tolerate dry soil as long as it is well-drained.
 This growing guide will help you determine if the smooth sumac is the best species for your landscape.